OpenTermsArchive/contrib-versions/Skype/Privacy Policy.md

 When you take photos embedded with your location, the Photos app can group your photos by time and location.
 To group your photos, the Photos app sends location data in your photos to Microsoft to determine the names of locations, such as "Seattle, Washington".
 When you are using the Photo app while signed into your Microsoft account, your photos and videos from OneDrive will be automatically sorted in into albums in the Photo app, and will also appear on the Photo app's live tile.
 Your photos and/or videos will only be shared with others if you choose to do so.

 **People app.** The People app lets you see and interact with all your contacts in one place.
-When you add your Microsoft account to a Windows device, your contacts from your account will be automatically added to the People app.
+When you add an account to the People app, your contacts from your account will be automatically added to the People app.
 You can add other accounts to the People app, including your social networks (such as Facebook and Twitter) and email accounts.
 When you add an account, we tell you what data the People app can import or sync with the particular service and let you choose what you want to add.
 Other apps you install may also sync data to the People app, including providing additional details to existing contacts.
+When you view a contact in the People app, information about your recent interactions with the contact (such as emails and calendar events, including from apps that the People app syncs data from) will be retrieved and displayed to you.
 You can remove an account from the People app at any time.

 **Mail and Calendar app.** The Mail and Calendar app allows you to connect all your email, calendars, and files in one place, including those from third-party email and file storage providers.
 The app provides location-based services, such as weather information in your calendar, but you can disable the app’s use of your location.
 When you add an account to the Mail and Calendar app your email, calendar items, files, contacts, and other settings from your account will automatically sync to your device and to Microsoft’s servers.
 At any time, you can remove an account or make changes to the data that’s synced from your account.
 To configure an account, you must provide the app with the account credentials (such as user name and password), which will be sent over the Internet to the third-party provider's server.
 The app will first attempt to use a secure (SSL) connection to configure your account but will send this information unencrypted if your email provider does not support SSL.
 If you add an account provided by an organization (such as a company email address), the owner of the organizational domain can implement certain policies and controls (for example, multi-factor authentication or the ability to remotely wipe data from your device) that may affect your use of the app.